web3-storage/web3.storage/packages/docs/docs/how-tos/get-status.md

 ## Status

-When you upload data to Web3.Storage, it is ["pinned"][ipfs-docs-pinning] to several [IPFS clusters][ipfs-cluster], which are groups of machines that coordinate to provide content-addressed data to the [IPFS](https://ipfs.io) peer-to-peer network.
+When you upload data to Web3.Storage, it is ["pinned"][ipfs-docs-pinning] to several nodes in an [IPFS cluster][ipfs-cluster].
+An IPFS cluster is a group of machines that coordinate to provide content-addressed data to the [IPFS](https://ipfs.io) peer-to-peer network.

 The **Status** column shows the status of the pinning operation.
 There are three possible values for the Status column: `Queuing`, `Pinned`, and `Failed`.